KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/javascript-101/step1.md

 ## Run Code

-`docker run --name nginx-html-container -d -p 80:80 knowledgehut/nginx-html-img:v1`
+`docker run --name nginx-html-container -d -p 80:80 knowledgehut/nginx-html-img:v1`{{execute}}

-Clock on the tab `Web-Server` to run the JavaScript code.
+Click on the tab `Web-Server` to open the web page.

+Click on `Click Me!` button and you'll notice that `JavaScript can change HTML content.` changes to `Hello JavaScript!`